Shauray018/Average/Readme.md

 - Addressed the stateless nature of serverless functions by implementing efficient caching strategies and optimizing database queries.

 ### Rich Text Persistence
-- Developed a custom solution to store and retrieve formatted text content, ensuring that article formatting is preserved across sessions and devices.
+- Developed a custom solution to store and retrieve formatted text content, ensuring that article formatting is preserved across sessions and devices. (under construction)

 ### Performance Optimization
 - Implemented lazy loading and code splitting in React to improve initial load times and overall application performance.